bombshell-dev/args/README.md

 // { _: ['build'], bundle: true, r: true, f: true, a: "value", b: "value", c: 1 }
 ```

-Parsing can be configured to ensure arguments are coerced to specific types.
+Parsing can be configured to ensure arguments are coerced to specific types, which enhances type safety.

 ```js
 const args = parse(argv, {